ShwetaMehta08/Amazonproducts_Dashboard/README.md

 I used a sample dataset provide as part of an online Power BI learning resource.
 From this dataset, I extracted relevant data fields — like product names, categories, sales figures, and customer reviews — and transformed them to build a meaningful dashboard that simulates real-world business scenarios.

-You can access the dataset from the tutorial’s description or the course materials shared by the creator.

 ## ✅ 5.
 Walkthrough of Key Visuals

 The dashboard includes multiple visuals to give a comprehensive view of the business performance: